ACec99/2D-Lidar-Matcher/README.md

   rosrun lidar_matcher lidar_matcher
   ```

-- at this point the map frame is created and so, we can change from "odom" to "map" our fixed frame
+- at this point the map frame is created and so, we can change from *odom* to *map* our fixed frame

 - start to move the robot with the keyboard and look at the transformations calculated by my project.